 The Zee Platform service does not give access either to the entry/exit zone of the transmission grid nor to the ZTP trading services (ZTP & ZTPL).
 Under the Zee Platform, the quantity of entering gas must be equal, on an hourly basis, to the quantity of exiting gas.

-GAS quality conversion TO H service
+quality conversion TO H service

+The quality conversion to H service enable the injection of non-compatible gases in the H-gas already flowing into the transmission system where it can be blended with H-gas so that the mix is a compatible gas.
 This service is available on an interruptible basis.

 The use of quality conversion to H service on the installation point “QC” doesn’t require the network user to subscribe to entry or exit services in the H or L-zone respectively.
 On that installation point, the quality conversion to H services are allocated as requested as long as they are available and with a minimum period of one gas day.

-On the installation point “H2-IN” where H2 is injected into the network, the quality conversion to H service is implicitly allocated with the entry service.
+Quality conversion to H services are also offered at specific domestic points for injection where blending is possible.
+Quality conversion to H services offered at domestic points for injection are always associated and implicitly allocated together (meaning matched in quantity, time and capacity type) with the subscription of its associated entry.